My Approach to Helping

 While completing top-of-the-line training at distinguished hospitals, I've worked with many individuals and families experiencing relationship difficulties, unresolved trauma, and other life challenges.
 My approach encompasses various evidence-based therapeutic strategies.

 I am the founder and executive director of Healing Den Counseling.
 Healing is a journey that involves patience, consistency, self-kindness, as well as the willingness to change.
 By guiding you through therapy, I can help you work on your personal growth in your daily life and improve your relationships.

-I am currently offering in-person and virtual sessions.
+I am currently offering in-person and virtual sessions in California and Nevada.
 You can read more or schedule your appointment on my website.

 I'm now pursuing sex therapy certification through the Buehler Institute.

 How Psychotherapy Can Help

 1. Healthy interpersonal relationships are important for mental health; when they suffer, so do you.
 Through counseling, you can enhance your communication skills and learn to effectively respond to issues.
 This may lead to stronger relationships with partners, friends, and family.

 2. Therapy can help couples maintain and improve their relationship.
 You will learn how to work through conflicts and other relationship challenges together, strengthen your emotional and physical connection, and gain a deeper understanding of each other.

 3. When faced with a stressful situation, you may react ineffectively or even dangerously.
 You can effectively control your emotions and stay productive by replacing those reactions with healthy, positive coping techniques.